JGalego/awesome-safety-critical-ai/README.md

 So, where does that leave us? **Is there room for AI in critical systems?**

+This isn't a thought experiment - we're already far beyond the realm of hypotheticals.

-From making life-or-death decisions in the ICU to controlling UAVs, doing surveillance and threat detection, and powering self-driving cars, intelligent systems are not just emerging, they're fully operational.
+From making life-or-death decisions in the ICU to controlling UAVs, doing surveillance and threat detection, and powering self-driving cars, intelligent systems are not just emerging, they are fully operational.

 | **Use Case**                                 | **Brief Description**                                                                                   | **Industry Domain**              | **References** |
 |----------------------------------------------|----------------------------------------------------------------------------------------------------------|----------------------------------|----------------|